"Maximize Fuel Economy Without Sacrificing Power and Productivity"

 The generator “auto start” will automatically power itself up to recharge the battery bank when their charge gets low and it will easily run all of your high amperage “inductive” motor appliances like the high velocity dryer and air conditioner when you need them.
 The diesel generator, like most other diesel engines, has the advantages of longevity, low maintenance and high dependability.

 This system is really ideal considering that three of the four stages of the grooming process can occur with inverter/battery power alone!
 Clipping, bathing and finishing require no generator use at all so fuel economy is maximized.
 But when you want to quickly dry that Golden, power up the 17 amp K9II dryer and get it done.
+Experienced groomers know that the higher the dryer amperage, the faster the drying times.
 The Onan 8000 Quiet Diesel will let you go to town and if you want to operate a second dryer with it and the air conditioner at the same time, go for it!